 Irrigation is vital to Tasmania’s agricultural industry.
 We’re here to distribute electricity across the state to support our farmers prepare and irrigate their crops.
 If you want to connect or upgrade your irrigation system, here’s some important information you need to know.

 Organising irrigation connections to the network can be a complex process.
 You may need the assistance of an electrician.
-Your electrician can also submit a connections application on your behalf.
+Your electrician can also submit a negotiated connections application on your behalf.

 Working near powerlines?